aiven/devportal/docs/products/m3db/index.rst

 First Steps
 -----------

-Check out our :doc:`getting-started` guide for M3 and take your first steps right away.
+Check out our :doc:`getting-started` guide for Aiven for M3 and take your first steps right away.

 .. panels::